libris/librisxl/whelk-core/src/main/resources/ext/marcframe.md

 This is a list of keys in Marcframe which control certain functionality like repetition, grouping, inclusion of patterns etc.

 `about` enables shortforms of more complicated or nested entitites.
+Used with pendingResource.

 `aboutAlias` used to include an about form.